Besieged by seaweed, Caribbean scrambles to make use of the stuff - NewsBreak

 New research published in May in the journal Nature Communications points to another suspect: Major rivers - including notably the Amazon - are pumping more human sewage and agricultural runoff into the ocean, where the nutrients are likely fertilizing the sargassum.

 The University of South Florida has been tracking sargassum since 2011 and it recorded a significant uptick in 2015.
 In May, a record 18 million metric tons were detected by satellite in the tropical Atlantic and Caribbean.
-That´s up nearly 6 percent from the previous May record set in 2018, and up more than 800 percent from levels seen a decade ago, according to Chuanmin Hu, an oceanographer at the University of South Florida.
+That’s up nearly 6% from the previous May record set in 2018, and up more than 800% from levels seen a decade ago, according to Chuanmin Hu, an oceanographer at the University of South Florida.

 Comments / 0